berkeley-cs61as/markdown-courseware/textbook/chapter16 6 - racket1.rkt and Generic Operators/section02 Tagged Data.md

 As we alluded to in the last section, there are a few weaknesses in the tagged data design.

-One, __all of the different representations must be identified and hard code into any generic procedures (such as `add-numbers`).__ For instance, suppose we wanted to incorporate a new type of number into our system.
+One weakness is that __all of the different representations must be identified and hard code into any generic procedures (such as `add-numbers`).__ For instance, suppose we wanted to incorporate a new type of number into our system.
 We would need to identify this new representation with a type, and then edit all the generic procedures out there (adding clauses to `add-numbers, multiply-numbers, divide-numbers`,  etc.) to check for the new type and apply